litoj/Enhanced-Faithcraft/README.md

 ## Compatibility

-- [Faithful x32](https://faithfulpack.net/faithful32x/latest) is a dependency, this is just an extensive addon
+- [Faithful x32](https://faithfulpack.net/faithful32x/latest) is an optional dependency, this is just an extensive 3D/variation model addon
 - 3D models are x16 compatible
-- please remove `assets/minecraft/optifine/ctm/bookshelf` folder from Faithful to fix bookshelf model

 ## Config

-This pack has 2 variants for better performace or better looks of leaves, to change the version, go to `assets/minecraft/models/3d/version` and rename the version you want to `current`.
+This pack has 2 modes for better performace or better looks of leaves, to change the mode, go to `assets/minecraft/models/3d/mode` and rename the version you want to `current`.
 Available are: `light`, `heavy`

 For more bushy leaves and more depth of wood logs use `heavy`.